Sleuthing 101 What Makes a Parure

 Parures in the Wild

 It's no surprise that you'll find most parures in mid-century costume jewelry, especially brands like Trifari, Coro, and Napier.
 The 1950s were the original matchy-matchy era.
 The concept itself, however, dates back much further-European royalty popularized the trend in the 18th and 19th centuries, commissioning elaborate parures encrusted with diamonds, emeralds, and sapphires to flaunt their wealth (and probably their superiority complexes).
-High-end designers later followed suit-Cartier and Van Cleef & Arpels made some absurdly luxurious parures for people whose jewelry budgets included private islands.
+High end designers later followed suit-Cartier and Van Cleef & Arpels made some absurdly luxurious parures for people whose jewelry budgets included private islands.

 But even if you're not dripping in diamonds, vintage parures can be found online for reasonable prices.
-(I'd try searching for terms like 'set,' 'matching,' 'group,' 'similar,' or 'multiple'-for some reason, 'multiple' works suspiciously well.
-It's a terrible keyword, but somehow, the algorithm loves it-no clue why, but I've stopped questioning it.)
-It's still **one of the best ways to build a collection** without chasing down pieces one by one.
+(I'd try searching for terms like set, matching, group, similar, or multiple-for some reason, multiple works suspiciously well.
+It's a terrible keyword, but somehow, the algorithm loves it.
+No clue why, but I've stopped questioning it.)
+It's still one of the best ways to build a collection without chasing down pieces one by one.

 Final Verdict: Fancy or Just a Marketing Gimmick?

 Both.
-A parure sounds exclusive, but in reality, it's just a well-matched set with a French label slapped on for prestige.
+A parure sounds exclusive, but in reality, it's just a well matched set with a French label slapped on for prestige.
 But if you find one?
 Absolutely buy it.
 You'll feel effortlessly classy and get instant collector cred.

 And really-who doesn't love an excuse to wear a perfectly coordinated jewelry set and channel a little old-school glamour?